Pittsburgh Glass Center is located in the Friendship/Garfield neighborhoods on Penn Avenue in the East End.

 Participating art venues range from all mediums of art – glass, dance, sculpture, clothing, paintings, clay, spoken word and a vast array of music.
 There is a little taste of everything on Penn Avenue!
 Visit us during Unblurred and check it out!

 When Pittsburgh Glass Center opened, high-rise apartment complexes blocked the view of East Liberty, a once vibrant commercial center in 1940s and '50s.
 In early 2000, the apartment buildings were demolished opening the gateway to this growing neighborhood.
-In East Liberty big developments like Whole Foods Market and Target intermingle with independent businesses like Zeke's Coffee, Abay, Union Pig and Chicken, Dinette and Kelly's Bar.
+In East Liberty big developments like Whole Foods Market and Target intermingle with independent businesses like Zeke's Coffee, Dinette, and Kelly's Bar.
 The neighborhood is an easy walk from Pittsburgh Glass Center where you can find anything from groceries to fine dining, BBQ or a beer.
 Get more details.

 This is a cool little residential neighborhood surrounding Highland Park, one of Pittsburgh’s most beautiful parks with a Victorian-style garden and easy trail for walkers and joggers that circles the local reservoir.
 The park also shares a border with the Pittsburgh Zoo.
 Bryant Street in Highland Park is a hub for dining in Pittsburgh with a quaint community coffee shop right around the corner on Highland Avenue.
 Get more details.